Nomkid/littlebiglogic/wiki/computing-components/analog-conversions/README.md

 In the following image, the OR gates are in add mode and the direction combiners are in angleify mode with `-inf` in their bottom inputs.

 ![image](2-gate-splitter-1.png)

+It's called the Holy Cow converter because that was the reaction when it was discovered.

 ## Greater than 24-bit splitter/decoder